SESR-Group/SESR-Group.github.io/index.md

 {% capture text %}

 Our team comprises experts in renewable energy, materials science, and digital technologies.
 Together, we are driven by a shared vision of creating a sustainable future through innovation and excellence in research.
-Join us in our mission to revolutionize the energy landscape.

 {%
   include button.html